aws-neuron/aws-neuron-sdk/docs/pytorch-neuron/tutorial-manual-partitioning.md

 If you copy and paste the link that looks like `http://localhost:8888/?token=f9ad4086afd3c91f33d5587781f9fd8143b4cafbbf121a16&token=f9ad4086afd3c91f33d5587781f9fd8143b4cafbbf121a16` into your local browser the Notebook navigation pane should pop up.

-This works because ssh is forwarding you local port 8888 through to the inf1 instance port 8888 where the notebook is running.
+This works because ssh is forwarding you local port 8888 through to the Inf1 instance port 8888 where the notebook is running.
 Note that our new conda environment is visible as “kernel” with the “conda_” prefix (highlighted)

-## Step 6: Start the notebook & select the correct kernel:
+## Step 6: Start the notebook & select the correct kernel

 1) In notebook browser select “[resnet50_partition.ipynb](http://localhost:8888/notebooks/resnet50_partition.ipynb)“
 2) This will pop up a new tab.
 In that tab use the menus: